How to pack dishes for moving

 Allow yourself plenty of time to pack the kitchen.
 It’s likely the room in your house with the most fragile items, so it may take more time to pack up.
 Packing this room little by little over a few days may make this task less stressful.

-If you have small children living with you, you may want to consider getting a babysitter for the time you plan to pack away the kitchen.
+If you have small children living with you, consider getting a babysitter for the time you plan to pack away the kitchen.
 It may reduce distractions and help you get the job done faster.

 Know what services you’re paying for